 Plant buyers are increasingly specifying British-grown trees, a trend we are pleased to support - the majority of the trees we supply are grown in the UK.

-It is true to say that as a result of rising labour costs and shortage of land, the UK is at a disadvantage compared with overseas nurseries, and many UK nurseries and garden centres buy-in from abroad.
+It is true to say that as a result of rising labour costs and shortage of land, the UK is at a disadvantage compared with European nurseries, and many UK nurseries and garden centres buy-in from abroad.
 However we have decided to continue with UK production because it means we can control the specification of our trees better.